hjensas/newton-isolated-networks-spine-leaf-supernet-hack/README.md

 the leaf specific cidr _InternalApiNetCidrLeaf1_ to assign correct ip interface address and netmask.

-Per leaf CIDR and parameter and leaf specific router parameter used to set up the required static routes.
+Per leaf cidr parameter _InternalApiNetCidrLeafX_ and leaf specific router parameter _InternalApiIpSubnetRouterLeaf0_ used to set up the required static routes.

 Example:
 ```